 Grow fish in a “barrel” and fertilize abundant produce with it.
-This is not costly to set up, is very low maintenance, takes very little space, and saves $100s on groceries every month.
+This is not costly to set up, is very low maintenance, takes very little space, and can save $100s on groceries every month.
+It is hands down more efficient than growing produce in the ground.
 So unless you hate fish … what’s not to like?

 The greens are growing in gravel and the little black tube at the left is pumping nutrient-rich water up from the fish tank below into the gravel for the greens.
 They filter the water and it returns to the fish tank.